syl20bnr/spacemacs-elpa-mirror/melpa/palette-readme.txt

  and variables.
 If for some reason you do load both libraries, then load `palette.el' after `eyedropper.el'.

+ ** Use with Crosshairs **

+ I recommend that you also use library `crosshairs.el', so that you can turn on `crosshairs-mode' (using the suggested key binding of `C-+').
+That makes the location of the cursor much more visible, which really helps since it is necessarily very small for the palette.

  ** Use with Icicles **

  If you use this library with Icicles (`icicles.el' and associated